washingtonrodriigues/washingtonrodriigues/README.md

 ## ♦ About me:

 I'm Washington Rodrigues and i'm 26.
 In December 2022 I discovered that I could become a programmer, working in the technology field, which I have always loved.
-Since then, i have been studying and improving my knowlegde, firstly as a Front-end Developer and now as a Full Stack Developer.
-Currently, i work as a Front-end Developer at a company called Redgtech Automation and also as a Full Stack Developer at my agency called Nexus Digital Agency.
+Since then, I have been studying and improving my knowlegde, firstly as a Front-end Developer and now as a Full Stack Developer.
+Currently, I work as a Full Stack Developer at a company called Pixelmon Brasil where I am responsible for maintaining and developing new features on the company website.

 ## 🌐 Socials